Matt Ryan Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Season Stats

-- He also has 37 rushing yards on 17 carries (plus one rushing touchdown), averaging 4.6 yards per game on the ground.
+- He's also figured in the ground game, with 37 rushing yards (4.6 ypg) on 17 carries with one rushing touchdown.

-- The Falcons, who rank 24th in the NFL in points scored, have dropped back to pass 61.5% of the time while opting for the ground attack 38.5% of the time.
+- The Falcons, who rank 24th in the NFL in points scored, have dropped back to pass 61.5% of the time while running the football 38.5% of the time.

-- Ryan accounts for 61.1% of his team's red zone plays, with 44 of his 301 pass attempts coming from inside the opponent's 20-yard line.
+- Ryan has thrown 44 passes in the red zone this season, 61.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Ryan's matchup with the Cowboys.